 In my book, every good brunch starts with a mimosa–a bit of healthy OJ combined with fun & bubbly champagne.
-You can mix it up and change the juices (blood orange, grapefruit, etc), but this recipe from Spirited Entertaining is a classic.
+You can mix it up and change the juices (blood orange, grapefruit, etc), but this recipe from Food Network is a classic.

 Broccoli, mushroom, egg and cheese breakfast casserole

 Vegetables are a big part of our morning meals around here.
 I love this recipe because it lightens things up with some broccoli and mushrooms, making sure there’s plenty of room for dessert.
 I usually make this recipe with regular milk and cheese (not non-fat) and it comes out delicious.

 (Image and recipe courtesy of The Perfect Pantry)

 1/2 cup roughly chopped mushrooms (any variety; I like cremini)

 7 oz shredded cheese (I use fat-free mozzarella)

 1 Tbsp dried thyme leaf, or 2 Tbsp fresh thyme leaves

 - Preheat the oven to 375°F.

 - Place the onion, broccoli and mushrooms in a microwave-safe glass bowl (I use a 4-cup glass measuring cup).
 Add 1 tablespoon of water.
 Cover with plastic wrap, and be sure to leave a small vent hole.
 Microwave on high for 2 minutes.
 If the broccoli hasn’t softened, cook on high for another minute.
 Uncover, drain off any liquid, and set aside.